AllmostHumann/toDoList-ts-express-mongodb/README.md

-# Jakub Głuch - To do list in React.js + Vite
+# MERN Todo list with TypeScript

 ![To do list](/apps/frontend/public/gif/Animation.gif)